This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Resources

-Ministry of Sustainable Infrastructure and Mobility
+Ministry of Infrastructure and Transport

 Italian Official Gazette (public tenders)

-U.S. Commercial Service Italy:
+U.S. Commercial Service Italy

 Maria Calabria, Commercial Specialist